The Sun Also Rises: Writing style

 The simplicity of his style is deceptive.
 Bloom writes that it is the effective use of parataxis that elevates Hemingway's prose.
 Drawing on the Bible, Walt Whitman and Adventures of Huckleberry Finn, Hemingway wrote in deliberate understatement and he heavily incorporated parataxis, which in some cases almost becomes cinematic.
 His skeletal sentences were crafted in response to Henry James's observation that World War I had "used up words," explains Hemingway scholar Zoe Trodd, who writes that his style is similar to a "multi-focal" photographic reality.
 The syntax, which lacks subordinating conjunctions, creates static sentences.

 The photographic "snapshot" style creates a collage of images.
 Hemingway omits internal punctuation (colons, semicolons, dashes, parentheses) in favor of short declarative sentences, which are meant to build, as events build, to create a sense of the whole.
 He also uses techniques analogous to cinema, such as cutting quickly from one scene to the next, or splicing one scene into another.
 Intentional omissions allow the reader to fill the gap as though responding to instructions from the author and create three-dimensional prose.
 Biographer James Mellow writes that the bullfighting scenes are presented with a crispness and clarity that evoke the sense of a newsreel.

-Hemingway also uses color and visual art techniques to convey emotional range in his descriptions of the Irati River.
+Hemingway uses color and visual art techniques to convey emotional range in his descriptions of the Irati River.
 In Translating Modernism: Fitzgerald and Hemingway, Ronald Berman compares Hemingway's treatment of landscape with that of the post-Impressionist painter Paul Cézanne.
 During a 1949 interview, Hemingway told Lillian Ross that he learned from Cézanne how to "make a landscape."
 In comparing writing to painting he told her, "This is what we try to do in writing, this and this, and woods, and the rocks we have to climb over."
 The landscape is seen subjectively—the viewpoint of the observer is paramount.
 To Jake, landscape "meant a search for a solid form .... not existentially present in [his] life in Paris."